Prinsphield/prinsphield.github.io/_pages/about.md

 I am a final-year master student at Peking University.
 I am interested in computer vision, deep learning, and machine learning.
-<b>I plan to pursue an PhD degree in computer vision and deep learning in starting from fall, 2018.</b>
+<b>I plan to pursue an PhD degree in computer vision and deep learning starting from fall, 2018.</b>
 If you are interested in working with me, feel free to contact me.